simp/pupmod-simp-simp_gitlab/README.md

        - (Omnibus's integrated Prometheus app monitoring requires Gitlab Omnibus to be installed [_within_ a docker container](https://docs.gitlab.com/ce/user/project/integrations/prometheus.html#configuring-prometheus-to-collect-kubernetes-metrics))
      - [ ] GitLab CI Runner (docker)
 - [x] Permit customization of GitLab Omnibus
-- [x] Satisfy as many compliance profiles as possible
+- [x] Satisfy as many compliance-relevant criteria as possible

 **FIXME:** Ensure the *What simp_gitlab affects* section is correct and complete, then remove this message!